Damntry/SuperQoLity/README.md

 ## Features
 - NPC job coordination.
 Employees wont go for the same jobs anymore.
-- Many performance optimisations to employees to remove freezes.
+- Many performance optimisations to employe logic to remove game stuttering.
 The expensive restock background method is now lighting fast and multithreaded.
 Idle storage workers wont freeze big stores like they used to, and more.
 - Shelf/storage highlighting functionality, inherited from BetterSMT, with customizable colors.
 BetterSMT is not needed for this.
 - Configurable employee movement speed while the store is closed.
 Faster, less laggy than the star perk, and you move at normal speed so you can actually do work when you want to.
 - Configurable, faster item transfer to/from shelves, for players and/or employees.